Saner Cook Bell, a portrait featured in the 1934 Waterloo Daily Courier.

 This oddly named Iowan is one Saner Cook Bell, a distinguished businessman and civic leader based in the county of Black Hawk.
 Bell's inclusion here on the site rests on his unsuccessful candidacy for the Iowa State House of Representatives in 1934, as well as for his service as a delegate to the Iowa Convention that ratified the 21st Amendment in 1933.

 Born in the town of Bowers, Pennsylvania on May 7, 1875, Saner Cook Bell was one of five children born to John Wilson and Elizabeth Cook Bell.
-His odd first name "Saner"can be considered a UFO even in terms of political strange names, and his middle name "Cook" stems from his mother's maiden name.
+His odd first name "Saner" can be considered a UFO even in terms of political strange names, and his middle name "Cook" stems from his mother's maiden name.
 Saner C. Bell received his education in the public schools of Pennsylvania and at age sixteen began attending the De Pauw Preparatory School in Greencastle, Indiana.
 He later continued his education in Pennsylvania, enrolling at Bucknell University in the borough of Lewisburg.

 After completing his education, Bell removed to Plymouth, Connecticut, and in May 1903 married in this city to Ella Mae White (1876-1951).
-The couple are recorded as having one daughter, Dorothy A. Bell (1911-1985), listed as being born in Syracuse, New York.
+The couple is recorded as having one daughter, Dorothy A. Bell (1911-1985), listed as being born in Syracuse, New York.

 The Bell family resided in both Pennsylvania and New York between 1903 and 1914, and while living in the Empire State Bell became a member of the Madison County Trust and Deposit Company, beginning in 1913.
-In the following year the family removed to Iowa, settling in Black Hawk county where they would reside for the rest of their lives.
-Soon after their resettlement Bell became the secretary and manager of the Waterloo Canning Company, based in the town of Waterloo, Iowa.
+In the following year, the family removed to Iowa, settling in Black Hawk County where they would reside for the rest of their lives.
+Soon after their resettlement, Bell became the secretary and manager of the Waterloo Canning Company, based in the town of Waterloo, Iowa.

 Bell spent fourteen years with the Waterloo Canning Company before organizing the Bell Canning Company, of which he was President and General Manager.
 The Bell Company is recorded by the Waterloo Daily Courier as turning out "500,000 cans of corn yearly, enjoying a distribution thru (sic) the Central, Western and Southwestern States-bringing in over $250,000-of this amount $160,000 goes to some 300 farmer planters and $90,000 to the employees of the five factories."
 The Courier also notes that Bell operated a chain of ten farms throughout Iowa and "feeds a herd of 225 dairy cows."